xlzuvekas/figma-copilot/readme.md

 - `get_instance_overrides` - Extract override properties from a selected component instance
 - `set_instance_overrides` - Apply extracted overrides to target instances

+### Composite Tools

+- `extract_slide_content` - Extract all content from a Figma slide including text, tables, and optionally images (supports raw or structured output)
+- `get_presentation_summary` - Generate an overview of a Figma presentation including slide count, slide titles, and optionally an outline summarizing key points

 ### Export & Advanced

 - `export_node_as_image` - Export a node as an image (PNG, JPG, SVG, or PDF) - limited support on image currently returning base64 as text